What is an equipment loan and how does it work?

 Bottom line

 A business equipment loan can enable your business to buy even expensive tangible assets that will help it thrive.
-Since the equipment acts as collateral, this loan can be an accessible option for startups and bad credit borrowers.
+Since the equipment secures the loan, this loan can be an accessible option for startups and bad credit borrowers.

 To make sure you find the best deal, evaluate options from at least a few equipment lenders before you sign on the dotted line.
 If an equipment loan isn’t right for you, you can look into other business loan alternatives to help you get the financing you need.